Michael Temple Canfield: Personal life

-Canfield married Caroline Lee Bouvier (known as “Lee”) on April 18, 1953 at the Holy Trinity Catholic Church in Washington, D.C.
+Canfield married Caroline Lee Bouvier (known as “Lee”) on April 18, 1953, at the Holy Trinity Catholic Church in Washington, D.C.
 Bouvier was the younger of two daughters of stockbroker John Vernou Bouvier III and his wife, socialite Janet Norton Lee (later married to Hugh D. Auchincloss).
 A few months after their wedding, Bouvier's older sister Jacqueline married U.S. Senator, and future President, John F. Kennedy.
 Canfield was an usher while Bouvier was matron of honor to her sister.
 Canfield and Bouvier divorced in 1958, and the marriage was annulled by the Catholic Church in November 1962.
 In March 1959, Bouvier married the Polish aristocrat Prince Stanisław Radziwill.

 On June 13, 1960, Canfield married Laura Charteris in a civil ceremony in the registrar's office at Amersham, Buckinghamshire followed by a reception at Laura's country home, Hertfordshire House, Coleshill.
 She was the sister of novelist Hugo Charteris, Ann Charteris the wife of Ian Fleming, and Mary Rose Charteris.
 The siblings were the grandchildren of Hugo Charteris, 11th Earl of Wemyss.
 Laura was twice divorced, firstly from Walter Long, 2nd Viscount Long and secondly from William Ward, 3rd Earl of Dudley.
 Laura's second husband, William Ward, 3rd Earl of Dudley, married thirdly Grace Maria (née Kolin) Radziwill (1923–2016), daughter of Dr. Michael Kolin and Anna Tironi of Dubrovnik, Yugoslavia.
 Grace was the second wife of Prince Stanislaus Radziwill.
 The Prince's third wife was Canfield's first wife, Lee Radziwiłł.

 Death

-On December 20, 1969, Canfield died of a heart attack while on a BOAC flight from New York to London at the age of 43.
+On December 20, 1969, Canfield died of a heart attack at the age of 43 while on a BOAC flight from New York to London.
 His widow married for the fourth time to John Spencer-Churchill, 10th Duke of Marlborough, the eldest son of the American heiress Consuelo Vanderbilt and her former husband, Charles Spencer-Churchill, 9th Duke of Marlborough.